 - Once complete, exit from Disk Utility and return to the main menu.

 - Choose to Install OS X on the formatted SSD

 - Follow the prompts until El Capitan is installed.

-As I had the SSD and RAM already with me, which didn’t even cost me a single penny, you can purchase a new SSD and RAM online, that is going to be the best investment to revive your old MacBook Pro.
-Never use any detox application or those applications that claim to speed up old MacBook Pro, they don’t speed up your system but mess them very severely.
+As I already had the SSD and RAM, which didn’t even cost me a single penny, you can purchase a new SSD and RAM online; that is going to be the best investment to revive your old MacBook Pro.
+Never use any detox application or those applications that claim to speed up an old MacBook Pro; they don’t speed up your system but mess them up very severely.
 Yes, they delete your preferences and settings, which are not mentioned or warned before proceeding.

-El Capitan is the best version for the late 2011 MacBook Pro as I have even tried Mac OS High Sierra, it eventually decreases the battery life of the system, although they claim that it is best for SSD users.
+El Capitan is the best version for the late 2011 MacBook Pro, as I have even tried Mac OS High Sierra; it eventually decreases the system’s battery life, although they claim that it is best for SSD users.
 I have also tried other Mac OS versions, but they never satisfied my need and preferences.